Back to BlogClinical Reasoning

 Gluten-Free Diet: Implementation and Monitoring

-A strict lifelong gluten-free diet (GFD) remains the only established treatment.
+A strict lifelong gluten-free diet (GFD) remains the only established treatment, essential to prevent complications including iron deficiency anemia and bone loss.
 Gluten intake must be reduced below 20 parts per million to prevent mucosal damage.
-Dietitian consultation at diagnosis improves adherence from approximately 40% to 75% at 1 year.
+Dietitian consultation at diagnosis improves adherence from approximately 40% to 75% at 1 year[1].
 Monitoring includes serial tTG-IgA measurements every 3-6 months, with normalization expected within 12-24 months.
 Persistent elevation beyond 24 months suggests ongoing gluten exposure (intentional or inadvertent) and warrants dietary reassessment before considering refractory celiac disease workup.

 Emerging Therapies and Refractory Disease